NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 5. Test your installation by opening a command prompt and typing: `irb` ENTER.
 Then, type `require 'openstudio` ENTER.
 If you see some QSslSocket messages and => true, it's working.

 ## Workflow Overview
-After installing OpenStudio you will have the SketchUp Plug-in, OpenStudio Application, ParametricAnalysisTool (PAT) and ResultsViewer.
+After installing OpenStudio you will have the SketchUp Plug-in, OpenStudio Application, Parametric Analysis Tool (PAT) and ResultsViewer.
 The typical OpenStudio workflow is shown in the diagram below.

 [![Workflow Diagram](img/workflow_diagram.png "Click to view")](img/workflow_diagram.png)